Wallingford and Worthy Team up to Reshape The Office of the Commandant

 Commandant Wallingford also addressed the boarding cadets during their first evening on campus, reviewing policies, procedures, and expectations.
 He then spoke to the corps of cadets in a combined assembly of day students and boarders on the first day of school.
 For the first time in two decades, the regiment was in uniform on the first day of classes.

 “I’m really excited about the change,” said Kollyne Thomas ‘16, who is the Battalion Commander of the Delta Battalion of the 2015-16 Regiment staff.
 “There has been a lot more structure and more organization.
-It’s brought back our military flair.
+It’s brought back our prep school flair.
 We’ve been given a lot more responsibility to the incoming cadets and taking ownership on how to shape our character and being accountable for our actions.”

 “The uniform sets the tone from day one.
 This is the expectation.
 When you set the tone, it resonates through the entire student body,” said Worthy, who requested to have top quality uniforms available for the 2015-16 student body.
 “Understanding the proper way to wear a uniform translates to success in many other ways.
 Wearing it properly and wearing it the correct way makes them feel good about themselves and then they carry themselves in a certain way.
 They treat it with respect and dignity and then the way they walk and talk changes.
 You can see them carry themselves with more confidence.
 They see themselves in a certain way.”